Back to search results

 • land surveying

-• engines and power transmissions
+• engines and power transmission

-• safety and health
+• health and safety

 Students in the College of Food, Agricultural and Environmental Sciences are eligible to apply for study abroad scholarships through the college.
 Learn more about applying for study abroad scholarships and programs of interest to students in the college at students.cfaes.ohio-state.edu/academics/undergraduate/study-abroad.